• Courses

 Example of a Custom Page variable

-If you’re using an email marketing tool, you’ve probably already noticed that after a recipient clicks a link in your email, he/she is redirected to your website.
+If you’re using an email marketing tool, you’ve probably already noticed that after a recipient clicks a link in your email, they are redirected to your website.
 The link contains a lot of parameters after a question mark, e.g. https://www.mybusiness.com/?utm_campaign=awesomecampaign&utm_source=campaignid&utm_medium=email.

 These 3 query keys are called UTM parameters.
-They are especially useful when it comes to tracking campaigns in Google Analytics.
+They are beneficial when it comes to tracking campaigns in Google Analytics.

-You can easily turn utm_campaign, utm_source and utm_medium into GTM variables and then utilize them in triggers or tags.
-Just create three variables with the following settings:
+You can easily turn utm_campaign, utm_source, and utm_medium into GTM variables and then utilize them in triggers or tags.
+Just create three variables with the following settings.
+Here’s one example:

-After you have created these three variables, enable Preview and Debug mode in GTM and head to the website where you’re working on.
-At the end of URL add ?utm_medium=test1&utm_source=test2&utm_campaign=test3.
-If the URL you’re working on already has some query (it starts with a question mark), then just add &utm_medium=test1&utm_source=test2&utm_campaign=test3 to the end of the link and hit enter.
+After creating these variables, enable Preview and Debug mode in GTM and head to the website you’re working on.
+At the end of the URL, add ?utm_medium=test1&utm_source=test2&utm_campaign=test3.
+If the URL you’re working on already has some query (it starts with a question mark), add &utm_medium=test1&utm_source=test2&utm_campaign=test3 to the end of the link and hit enter.

-The page will refresh, GTM Preview and Debug console will load.
-Click on any event (e.g. Page view) and open the Variables tab.
+The page will refresh, and the GTM Preview and Debug console will load.
+Click on any event (e.g., Page view) and open the Variables tab.
 The result should look like this:

 Now you can use these variables in your triggers if you wish.
 Of course, an alternative solution could be to use the condition: Page URL contains utm_medium=xxxxxx.